-Android provides a simple way to create layout files in XML as resources provided in the /res/layout project directory.
-This is the most common and convenient way to build Android user interfaces and is especially useful for defining static screen elements and control properties that you know in advance, and to set default attributes that you can modify programmatically at runtime.
-You can configure almost any ViewGroup or View (or View subclass) attribute using the XML layout resource files.
+Android provides a simple way to create layout files inXML as resources provided in the /res/layout project directory.
+This is the most commonand convenient way to build Android user interfaces and is especially useful fordefining static screen elements and control properties that you know in advance, and toset default attributes that you can modify programmatically at runtime.
+You can configure almost any ViewGroup or View (or View subclass) attribute using theXML layout resource files.
 This method greatly simplifies the user interface design process, moving much of the static creation and layout of user interface controls, and basic definition of control attributes, to the XML, instead of littering the code.
-Developers reserve the ability to alter these layouts programmatically as necessary, but they can set all the defaults in the XML template.
-You will recognize the following as a simple layout file with a LinearLayout and a single TextView control.
+Developers reserve theability to alter these layouts programmatically as necessary, but they can set all the defaults the XML template.
+You will recognize the following as a simple layout file with a LinearLayout and a singleTextView control.

-<LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"
+'''

+<LinearLayoutxmIns:android="http://schemas.android.com/apk/res/android"

+'''